walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

   keeping:    "keep cool"
   amounts:

+    # value mean all >= this, height might be used to fix weight
-    - criteria: { gender: male , age: 40 , height: "*" , weight: 70 }  # value mean all >= this
+    - criteria: { gender: male , age: 40 , height: "*" , weight: 70, workout: false }
-      amount:                                                          # height might be used to fix weight
+      amount:
       lower:  4%  # summary view still is green progress if within these bounds
       upper:  8   # percent for some defaut value, number for precise (max is added to amount)
 ```